 In April 2018, the Company instituted an at-the-market offering program (the "Preferred Series A ATM Program") of up to \$35.0 million of its Series A Preferred Stock.
 Under the Preferred Series A ATM Program, the Company may, but is not obligated to, sell shares of Series A Preferred Stock from time to time through one or more selling agents.
 The Preferred Series A ATM Program has no set expiration date and may be renewed or terminated by the Company at any time.
-During the three-month period ended March 31, 2023 and the year ended December 31, 2022, the Company did not issue any shares of Series A Preferred Stock under the Preferred Series A ATM Program.
+During the three and six-month periods ended June 30, 2023 and the year ended December 31, 2022, the Company did not issue any shares of Series A Preferred Stock under the Preferred Series A ATM Program.